-- "Program change" shall mean any elimination, curtailment, or reorganization of a program, department, school operation, or curriculum offering, including, for example, a change in curriculum objectives; a modification of the master schedule; the restructuring of an instructional delivery method; or a modification or reorganization of staffing patterns in a department, on a particular campus, or District-wide.
+"Program change" shall mean any elimination, curtailment, or reorganization of a program, department, school operation, or curriculum offering, including, for example, a change in curriculum objectives; a modification of the master schedule; the restructuring of an instructional delivery method; a redirection of financial resources to meet the educational needs of the students; or a modification or reorganization of staffing patterns in a department, on a particular campus, or District-wide.

 When a reduction in force is to be implemented, the Superintendent shall recommend the employment areas to be affected.

 Employment areas may include, for example, but not be limited to the following:

 Intermediate and middle school grades, levels, subjects, departments, or programs, including career and technical education subjects.

 Secondary grades, levels, subjects, departments, or programs, including career and technical education subjects.

 Special programs, such as gifted and talented, bilingual/ESL programs, special education and related services, compensatory education, or migrant education.